The WSIB may make premium or premium rate adjustments to an employer’s account when:

 Registered employers who come forward voluntarily to disclose and correct previously under-reported insurable earnings are required to report and pay up to 12 months of premium adjustments retroactive from the date of disclosure.

-- apply debit interest as outlined in 14-02-07, Employer Non-Compliance Interest and Charges.
+- apply debit interest as outlined in 14-02-07, Employer Non-Compliance Interest and Charges, and

 - refrain from investigating and laying applicable provincial offences charges.

-Where an employer continues to under-report, the Two-Year Rule under this policy will be applied from the date of voluntary disclosure, enforcement proceedings may be taken, and interest may be applied.
+Where an employer continues to under-report, the rules under the “Correction or revision requiring adjustment” section of this policy will be applied from the date of voluntary disclosure, enforcement proceedings may be taken, and interest may be applied.
 Subsequent instances of under-reporting by the employer will be subject to all relevant WSIB policies.

 When the 12 month retroactive premium adjustment is not applicable

-- WSIB's information exchange agreements with the Canada Revenue Agency (CRA) or other authorities or administrations
+- WSIB's information exchange agreements with the Canada Revenue Agency or other authorities or administrations

 - audit notifications and discoveries